 By Eliza Mohler, Staff Writer, The Times

-Chairman Scudder Stevens opened the meeting.
-Also present were Vice-Chair Whitney Hoffman, Township Manager Lisa Moore, Chief of Police Lydell Nolt, and Township Attorney David Sander.
-Supervisor Richard Leff attended the meeting via remote video connection.
+Board of Supervisors Chairman Scudder Stevens opened the meeting.
+Also present were Vice-Chair Whitney Hoffman, Township Manager Lisa Moore, Chief of Police Lydell Nolt, and Public Works Director Roger Lysle.
+Supervisor Richard Leff was absent.